-And lastly, we summarized our conclusions below, after spending some hands-on time with IPVanish.
-So, here are its biggest strengths and weaknesses.
+And lastly, we have summarized our conclusions below.
+With that said, these are IPVanish’s biggest strengths and weaknesses.

 The Bottom Line

 We’re now ready to dive into our full IPVanish review.
-As we’ll be dissecting this VPN service into its smallest pieces, we highly recommend you keep on reading and learn all there is to know about IPVanish.
+As we’ll be dissecting this VPN service into its smallest pieces, we highly recommend you keep on reading and learn all there is to know about this VPN.

 Table of Contents